ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - Link Master, gamemasterplc, CosmoCortney, and TeconMoon : for various RAM reference codes and discoveries

-And the Heroes & Shadow Hacking Central Discord community for their input, motivation, miscellaneous help, and frienship.
+And the Heroes & Shadow Hacking Central Discord community for their input, motivation, miscellaneous help, and friendship.
 We could never have gotten this far without all of you. <3